 Have you ever wondered or have been asked, when reviewing your analytics and digital reports, why are there discrepancies between clicks and Google Analytics sessions?
 Especially, for channels like YouTube and organic search.
 This can be a critical question, particularly when you’re presenting metrics to your board!
 We’ll quickly dive into how the click is defined, and how Google Analytics (GA) sees sessions.
 But, most importantly, how Google records these metrics.
 I’ll then reveal the specific reasons on why you might see discrepancies in GA.
-You can see in the image below how clicks and sessions are slightly different.

 What are Clicks and Google Analytics Sessions?

 If you want to understand why the data differs, you’ll have to understand what a click and a Google Analytics session is, and how Google records each of them.
 You will see that the process is very different, from one to the other, which is the main reason why there is a discrepancy, across your various channels.